mdlacasse/Owl/README.md

 plan.showAccounts()
 ...
 ```
 Typical plots look like the following.
-The optimal spending profile looks like
+The optimal spending profile looks like this in nominal dollars.
+Notice
+the 40% drop (configurable) at the passing of the first spouse.

 <img src="https://raw.github.com/mdlacasse/Owl/main/docs/spendingPlot.png" width="800">